-According to the latest statement, Ecuador has 36 active international proceedings as reported by the Attorney General's Office.
-13
+According to the latest statement issued in December 2020, Ecuador has 69 active international proceedings, as reported by the Attorney General's Office.

-Ecuador has complied voluntarily with all awards issued against it.
-14
+Ecuador has complied voluntarily with all awards issued against it. $^{\rm 15}$

-As of the total of publicly available awards, 15 Ecuador has been found liable in 55 per cent of them, and not liable in 22.5 per cent of the total known cases.
-22.5 per cent of all total known awards were either discontinued or a settlement was reached.
+Of the total publicly available awards, Ecuador has been found liable in 55 per cent of them and not liable in 22.5 per cent of the total known cases.
+Of all total known awards, 22.5 per cent were either discontinued or a settlement was reached.
 In 60 per cent of all awards in which Ecuador has been found liable, the award also includes the payment of costs in favour of the investor.
-16

-In our opinion, Ecuador as a matter of public policy, complies with international arbitration awards - both investment-treaty and commercial and contractual - without the need of private parties to forcibly enforce them before Ecuadorian courts.
-The only case we know where a private party started local enforcement proceedings to enforce an arbitral award was in the Chevron II case.
-However, after enforcement proceedings started, Ecuador decided to comply with the award.
+In our opinion, Ecuador, as a matter of public policy, complies with international arbitration awards - both investment treaty and commercial and contractual - without the need of private parties to forcibly enforce them before Ecuadorian courts.
+The only case we know where a private party started local enforcement proceedings to enforce an arbitral award was in the Chevron II case; however, after enforcement proceedings started, Ecuador decided to comply with the award.